mtiessler/TOEFL-iBT-study-sheet/Writing/Format.md

 ### Integrated writing template

 1) **Introduction**
-   1) I totally agree with X opinion whereas I respectfully disagree with Y thinking. // I totally agree with both X and Y beliefs.
+   1) I totally agree with X opinion whereas I respectfully disagree with Y thinking. // I wholeheartedly agree with both X and Y.
    2) I hold the view that ___
 2) **First argument**
    1) An essential argument perhaps is ____ + reason why you think that + 1 example justifying it